linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

-These is a collection of figures from chapter 10 "ILC Physics Measurements at 350, 500, and 1000 GeV" of
+These is a collection of figures from chapter 10 "ILC Physics Measurements at 350, 500, and 1000 GeV" of \n

-A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021, arXiv:2203.07622

-Some of the captions may be mangled due to imperfect .tex -> .mk conversion.
+A. Aryshev et al., The International Linear Collider: Report to Snowmass 2021, arXiv:2203.07622 \n Some of the captions may be mangled due to imperfect .tex -> .mk conversion.
 Check the above paper for the definitive version.

 -----